HassanDevWork/My-Gallery/README.md

 ![screenshot](https://images2.imgbox.com/c3/ec/EdpEAwCm_o.png)

-You can See this demo using this Link: LINK.
+You can See this demo using this Link: https://pensive-kepler-b23b8c.netlify.app.
 In this project there is a lots of cool things, for Example: lazyLoading, swipeGallery, ...etc, in this project I got lots of experiences in JS, And using libraries, I learned how to make LazyLoading using pure JS using IntersectionObserver API, and I got batter under standing of promises in JS, And Fetch API in JS.

 ### Built With